 That company now produces films and TV shows, many under the heading of valuable franchise brands.

-What’s Really in the Bag?
+What’s Really in the Bag for Amazon?

 Perhaps most notable is the James Bond franchise—the 25th film in the series, No Time to Die, starring Daniel Craig as the title character, is set for a pandemic-delayed Oct.
 8 theatrical release.